AfiCodeRover/Innoscripta/README.md

 ```
 composer install
 ```
+4. Create database with tools like phpmyadmin

+5. Change DB_DATABASE with your prefer database name

+6. Change from mysql to DB_HOST to 127.0.0.1

-4. Run php artisan migrate to create the database tables.
+7. Run php artisan migrate to create the database tables.

 ```
 php artisan migrate
 ```

-5. Run php artisan queue:work to start the queue worker.
+8. Run php artisan queue:work to start the queue worker.

 ```
 php artisan queue:work
 ```

-6. Run php artisan schedule:run to start the scheduler that fetches data from the news sources every hour.
+9. Run php artisan schedule:run to start the scheduler that fetches data from the news sources every hour.

 ```
 php artisan schedule:run